prometheus/prometheus/docs/querying/examples.md

     integral(hourly_cost[7d]) / 3600

-Ditto above, but use left-wise sampling for the integral, for example if instant corresponds to the start of the interval (use `1` for right-wise):
+Ditto above, but use left-point sampling for the integral, for example if instant corresponds to the start of the interval (use `1` for right-point):

     integral(hourly_cost[7d], 0) / 3600

-Calculate the total energy consumed in Joules over last day, given the instant power consumption in Watts:
+Calculate the total energy consumed in kWh over last day, given the instant power consumption in Watts:

-    integral(power_rate[1d])
+    integral(power_rate[1d]) / 1000 / 3600

+For those metrics that produce `1`s or `0`s, integrating them over time will give the _time in seconds_ that the value was `1`, for example, to get the _amount of time_ a particular metric has been absent during the past day (sampled every 5 minutes):

+    integral(absent(metric_name)[1d:5m])